7imbrook/flask-typescript/README.md

 The parsing/generating of params and the method type of the request will all be abstracted inside the api call.
 Generating a bunch of type overrides would allow for the response to be mapped
 `async function api(r: PostRequest): Promise<LengthResponse>;`

+## How to use
+This isn't packaged yet, but the general principle is in example.
+It registers a flask command that will go over all the views and generate typescript.
+This needs more configuration to be general purpose and some things don't work yet.
+Separate from type generation, is enforcement, that using the type signature to parse json requests into dataclasses.

 ## What this is not
 - Forward backward compatible
   - Going for simple, single server application for the home lab